HCYT/notionAI/README.md

 NotionAI.js is a JavaScript library that provides a simple and convenient interface for interacting with the Notion API.
 It includes functions for writing prompts, changing the tone of text, translating text, and more.

-## Installation (not ready yet)
+## Installation

-You can start by cloning or forking the project from GitHub.
+To get started, you can either clone or fork the project from GitHub, or use "npm install" to install it.
 To install NotionAI.js, you can use npm:

 ```